emgarVIII/machine-learning-specialization/README.md

 ![](/resources/title-head.png)

-Contains projects, solutions and notes for the [Machine Learning Specialization](https://www.coursera.org/specializations/machine-learning-introduction/?utm_medium=coursera&utm_source=home-page&utm_campaign=mlslaunch2022IN) hosted on Coursera and endorsed by Stanford University and DeepLearning.AI.
+This repo contains projects, solutions and notes for the [Machine Learning Specialization](https://www.coursera.org/specializations/machine-learning-introduction/?utm_medium=coursera&utm_source=home-page&utm_campaign=mlslaunch2022IN) hosted on Coursera and endorsed by Stanford University and DeepLearning.AI.
 Taught by Andrew Ng.

 <hr/>